Dr. Laura McCollum

 Welcome

-The second aspect guiding our program and preparation is founded upon Romans 12:1-8; this passage of scripture affirms that because we are all created imago dei (in the image of God):
+The second aspect guiding our program and preparation is founded upon Romans 12:1-8; this passage of scripture affirms that we are all created imago dei (in the image of God) and therefore:

 1. we are created to learn (transformed by the renewing of our minds),